 A warrant liability was incurred as a result of warrants we issued in a public offering in September 2009.
 This liability is calculated at its fair market value using the Black-Scholes option-pricing model and is adjusted at the end of each quarter.
-For the first quarter of 2012, we recorded a non cash gain of \$77,600 based on the change in the fair value of the warrants from the end of the prior quarter compared to recording a non cash gain of \$168,311 in the same period of 2011
+For the first nine months of 2012, we recorded a non cash loss of \$1.3 million based on the change in the fair value of the warrants from the end of the prior quarter compared to recording a non cash loss of \$42,000 in the same period of 2011.

-In connection with the shares of preferred stock we issued in a January 2011 preferred stock offering, we incurred interest charges of approximately \$0.4 million in the first three months of 2011.
+We incurred \$0.2 million in interest expense in the first nine months of 2012, in connection with the credit facility we entered into during the second quarter of 2012.
+In connection with the shares of preferred stock we issued in a January 2011 preferred stock offering, we incurred dividend expense of approximately \$0.5 million in the first nine months of 2011.
 All of the outstanding shares of preferred stock mandatorily converted into common stock in August 2011.
+We did not incur any dividend expense in the first nine months of 2012.